Honey-30/orchids-sweet-shop-3d-management/README.md

 3. Import your Git repository

+4. **Important**: Vercel will automatically use the `.npmrc` file to handle dependency conflicts

-4. Configure environment variables in Vercel:
+5. Configure environment variables in Vercel:
    - Go to Project Settings → Environment Variables
    - Add all variables from `.env.local`:
      - `NEXT_PUBLIC_SUPABASE_URL`